- Alerts Log

-If an alert message is selected in the Alerts Log, the Go to Chart button will open the chart that has given this alert message.
+If an alert message is selected in the Alerts Log, the Go to Chart command will open the chart that has given this alert message.
 If the chart has been changed to a different symbol, the chart will be changed back to the symbol that triggered the alert.

 The chart will be scrolled so that the last bar is at that particular Date-Time.
-To go to the end of the chart, press the END key on your keyboard, use the scrollbar to go back to the end of the chart, or select Chart >> Goto End of Chart.
+To go to the end of the chart, press the End key on your keyboard, use the scrollbar to go back to the end of the chart, or select Chart >> Goto End of Chart.